-How to Tell if a Valve is Open or Closed | Action Sealtite
+How to tell if a valve is open or closed

 So, What Exactly is a Valve?